anaximeno/CreolLang/docs/creol-lang-spec.md

 # License

-The BNF of the Creoline programming language is released under the [MIT License](LICENSE).
+The specification of the CreolLang programming language is released under the [MIT License](LICENSE).

 # Note

-***A modified version of the Backus-Naus Form language was used to describe this language.***
+***A modified version of the Backus-Naus Form language was used for describing this language.***